outaagunga/documentation/strategy-forex.md

 * SQUEEZE → ACTIVE when expansion detected
 * ACTIVE → WALK_LONG/SHORT when price-location + trend + volume align
 * WALK → ACTIVE if price loses SD1 but expansion persists, provided the count of failed WALK attempts during the current ACTIVE phase does not exceed R (e.g. R = 2)
-* ACTIVE → IDLE if expansion fails or if BBWidth fails to make a new expansion high within M bars
+* ACTIVE → IDLE if expansion fails or if BBWidth does not exceed the maximum BBWidth value recorded during the ACTIVE phase within the last M bars
 * Expansion fails if BBWidth contracts for 2 consecutive bars below the threshold ε (e.g., ε = 0.1 × ATR) indicating volatility is not sustaining
 * If no WALK occurs within M bars after activation → IDLE (e.g M = 5–10 bars)
 * Exit conditions override WALK → ACTIVE transitions